stanonyime/pynojo/docs/source/devnotes.rst

       include the translation functions as methods named *_* and *_pl*.
 They are appropriate for the locale of the client, which is already determined according to the information provided by *request*.
+    * *_* and *_pl* are also added to the builtin namespace, so they can be invoked directly.
+This method is slightly slower than the one above, for it has to access thread local variable.
+It is assumed that the caller resides in the same thread as that of the pyramid view callable, otherwise :func:`stooj.lib.register_thread_request` has to be called explicitly before calling *_* or *_pl*.
     * In a page template, the appropriate translation functions are the global functions named *_* and *_pl*.
     * See :func:`stooj.nls.init` and :mod:`stooj.view` for some further